lamantin-group/fastpush/README.md

 Painless publish React Native apps

 ### What is it
-`publish` - it is frontend for [fastlane.tools](https://fastlane.tools/), that can offer to you next solved fastlane problems:
+`fastpush` - it is frontend for [fastlane.tools](https://fastlane.tools/), that can offer to you next solved fastlane problems:

 * Use plain JavaScript and TypeScript for build process
 * Types and autocomplete for your actions and lanes